Hieromon/AutoConnect/mkdocs/faq.md

 Once you exit from the captive portal session and connect SoftAP IP directly afresh, you can access custom web pages along with prompting a login dialog.

+## <i class="fa fa-question-circle"></i> Uploaded BIN via OTA, but the sketch stopped after reboot.

+Perhaps the current sketch as the uploader does not match the **partition** size of the BIN file to be uploaded.
+For example, if the current sketch (i.e. it performs OTA) is built with a partition table of `Default.csv` and the new BIN file to be updated is `min_spiffs.csv`.

+Also, the file system of the uploader sketch and the uploaded sketch must be the same.
+If the file system of the uploader sketch is SPIFFS while the uploaded BIN file is LITTLEFS, file system initialization will fail.

 ## <i class="fa fa-question-circle"></i> Still, not stable with my sketch.

 If AutoConnect behavior is not stable with your sketch, you can try the following measures.